AdmissionsApply Programs Finances International Students Visit Providence

 You MUST get a library card!
 At registration there is opportunity to have your picture taken and a student/library card produced.
 On the back of the card is a barcode that the library uses to sign books out to you.

-If you lose your card, see Greg Lepp, Director of Advertising and Marketing Publications.
-He will assist you in getting a replacement card for $10.00.
+If you lose your card, see the Library Staff for a replacement card at a cost of $10.00.
 A lost library card can also be replaced with a generic card at the library for $5.00 but keep in mind that this generic card cannot be used at other Manitoba libraries.

 If you are not a Providence student, but are a student at another post-secondary institution in Manitoba, please contact the library regarding use of the collection.